 The prerequisite for this class is CS140 or the equivalent.
 It is necessary to have this background before taking the class as we’ll read a lot papers quickly without much time for catching up on the basics.
 The course assumes an understanding of topics in operating systems such as synchronization, virtual memory management, scheduling, and file systems.

-The course consists of lectures, readings, pre-lecture questions, and two exams.
-The two most important things to know about the class: (1) the main goal is to have interesting in-class discussions and (2) we recommend you read each paper at least two times: once very carefully, then once more, focusing on the hard parts.
+The course consists of prerecorded lectures, readings, reading questions, and two exams, and two labs.
+There is a also a discussion section/office hours during the normal class period.
+It is optional but you are encouraged to come and discuss the papers.
+The two most important things to know about the class: (1) the main goal is to have interesting discussions (either in discussion section or on google groups) and (2) we recommend you read each paper at least two times: once very carefully, then once more, focusing on the hard parts.
 For any artifact the paper describes you should draw a picture.
 This should all be done more than a day in advance so that it sinks in.

 Most of the work in this course consists of reading journal and conference papers.
 We will cover one paper for each class meeting.
 This class will be primarily discussion based rather than organized around lectures.
 Active discussion will (hopefully) give you a non-trivial understanding of the material.
 The only way this approach can work is if you read the papers carefully.
-To encourage this, a substantial portion (detailed next) of your class grade will come from class participation.
-This includes talking in class, submitting answers to pre-lecture questions, as well as asking questions.
 Class time will not be used to rehash the material in the papers.
 Instead, it will be used to highlight the important points and discuss some of the more interesting features.
 There will be as much as 10 to 15 hours of reading per week.
 Do not take this course unless you are willing and able to do a lot of reading.

 Your grade will be a function of your class ranking and where we set the thresholds for letter grades.
 The class is graded on a rough curve.
-Your class ranking will be based 60% on the in class midterm and cumulative final, 20% on reading questions, and 20% on the lab.
-Attendance is not required for SCPD students.
-Our decision on grade thresholds will factor in class participation a second time.
+Your class ranking will be based 60% on the in class midterm and cumulative final, 20% on reading questions, and 20% on the labs.
+Our decision on grade thresholds will factor in class participation

 Responses should be short and pithy.
 Our goal is to get you to think deeply about the paper, not to test you.
 You won’t be graded on the correctness of your answer but simply on whether you attempted to answer the question at all with some understanding.

 There will be two exams.
-They will be open book (but not open laptop).
+They will be open book (class materials including papers) but no googling.
 The final exam is cumulative.
 Sample exams with solutions are available on sites from previous years.

-Reading questions are due at the start of lecture (3:00pm regardless of your preferred section) for local students.
-Responses will be accepted until one week after the question’s corresponding lecture for SCPD students.
+Reading questions are due the midnight after the corresponding discussion section.
+Responses will be accepted until one week after the original deadline.
 No extensions are possible, but missing only one or two questions should minimally impact your final grade.